ZikenY/FacialKeypoints_CNN/readme.md

 The fourth convolutional layer contains 256 filters.
 The output feature map is sized 9x9.
 After max pooling, the shape of output feature map is 5x5x256.<br />

 After the 4 convolutional layer packs, 3 fully connected layers are followed.
-Each layer has 4096, 4096 and 30 outputs.
-2 dropout layers are applied on the FC1 and FC2.
+Each layer has 512, 512 and 30 outputs.
+A dropout are applied on FC2.
 The final output vector contains regression value of positions of the 15 keypoints(x, y) <br />

 ### --- Optimizer ---<br />
 Stochastic Gradient Descent (SGD) and its variants are probably the most used optimization algorithms for machine learning in general and for deep learning in particular.<br />